-Our recommended reading lists go out to libraries and schools around the country.
-Previous reading lists have had suggestions by prominent authors, actors and broadcasters, with contributions from Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.
+Recommended reading lists have gone out to libraries and schools around the country, with suggestions by prominent authors, actors and broadcasters such as Terence Blacker, Simon Brett, Tracy Chevalier, Sue Cook, Margaret Drabble, Joanne Harris, Paterson Joseph, Lynne Reid Banks, Adrian Scarborough and DW Wilson.

-Acclaimed broadcaster and author Sue Cook has presented six special advice programmes for writers, in association with Stories Unlimited C.I.C., organisers of National Short Story Week.
+Acclaimed broadcaster and author Sue Cook has presented six special online editions of her radio programme The Write Lines, in association with Stories Unlimited C.I.C., organisers of National Short Story Week.

 A host of magazines, book publishers and organisations have held short story writing competitions; including the Short Sentence crime writing competition (run by the Writers’ & Artists’ Yearbook, in association with Bloomsbury Publishing and The Crime Writers’ Association).

 Women Aloud, a CD of short stories by bestselling women’s fiction writers was produced and sold in aid of the Helena Kennedy Foundation.
 It raised over £800 for the Foundation.

 Aspiring writers and short story readers had a choice of short story events up and down the UK, from Glasgow Women’s Library to the Richmond Upon Thames Literature Festival.

 The National Short Story Week Young Writer competition ran between 2013 and 2017.
 The competition was open to school children in years 7 and 8.
 It attracted entries from schools from all over the UK, as well as from overseas British schools in mainland Europe, the USA and south America.